Michaelgwei86/kubernetes/Kubernetes/README.md

   A full-stack web app typically has a number of pods such as frontend pods hosting a web server, the backend hosting the app, and pods hosting a db.
-Kubernetes service can group all pod groups together and provide a single backend to access the pods. you can create another service for all pods running the db these pods for diff applications can therefore be scaled like microservices without impacting the other.
+Kubernetes service can group all pod groups together and provide a single backend to access the pods. you can create another service for all pods running the db These pods for different applications can therefore be scaled like microservices without impacting the other.
   A separate svc for frontend, for backend, and for db.
   - This type of service that allows communication between pods in a cluster is called cluster ip service.
 ```sh